maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 later, the upgrade to Gatsby v3 was complete.

-I think the Gatsby team did a great job with the v2 to v3 migration guide, because it covered everything I needed to know for the upgrade.
+I think the Gatsby team did a great job with the v2 to v3 migration guide because it covered everything I needed to know for the upgrade.
 For a normal Gatsby site that uses no theme or one of the
 [official themes](https://github.com/gatsbyjs/themes), I would expect that